Set the time reference on your EC2 instance to use the local Amazon Time Sync Service - Amazon Elastic Compute Cloud

 In the output that's returned, verify that NtpServer displays the 169.254.169.123 IPv4 endpoint.

-Default network time protocol (NTP) settings for Amazon Windows AMIs
+Default NTP settings for Amazon Windows AMIs

 Amazon Machine Images (AMIs) generally adhere to the out-of-the-box defaults except in cases where changes are required to function on EC2 infrastructure.
 The following settings have been determined to work well in a virtual environment, as well as to keep any clock drift to within one second of accuracy: